jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 Junior developers may not initially have that judgment to guide the AI.

 AI may allow smaller teams to build systems that previously required much larger organizations.
 But leveraging AI does not eliminate the need for engineering judgment.
 If anything, it amplifies the consequences of poor decisions.
+Will smaller teams be large enough for junior developers to learn from seniors?

 # Architecture Is About Change